 Dr. Ivester is the faculty leader for the Brazil Study Abroad Program and also serves as the campus faculty representative on the CSU system-wide Academic Council on International Programs (ACIP).

 Dr. Ivester earned her Ph.D. in Sociology from the University of Chicago and a B.A. in Sociology from the University of California, Berkeley.
 Following the completion of her PhD, Dr. Ivester was a National Institutes of Health Postdoctoral Fellow at the School of Public Health at the University of California, Berkeley.

-Dr. Ivester teaches Medical Sociology, Urban Sociology, Sociology of Travel and Tourism, Olympics and Urban Development, Research Methods, and Social History of Brazil.
+Dr. Ivester teaches Medical Sociology, Urban Sociology, Sociology of Travel and Tourism, Olympics and Urban Development, Research Methods, and Brazilian Society.
 She is active in the American Sociological Association, Urban Affairs Association, Latin American Studies Association, and American Historical Association.

 |Course #||Sec||Course Title||Days||From||To||Location||Campus||Textbook Info|

 |SOC 4720||01||Medical Sociology||MW||10:40AM||11:50AM||MI-2008||Hayward Campus||View Books|